fci525/perl-exonframes/README.md

     make test
     make install

-Or you can just download the files and run them from the unzipped folder.
+Or you can just download the files using the `Download ZIP` button on the right and run them from the unzipped folder.

 ### DEPENDENCIES